Everything You Need to Know about C1 and C2 Vertebrae

 The cervical spinal cord is the uppermost section of the nerves that are inside of the neck vertebrae.
-This region of the spinal cord, which is referred to by vertebral levels as C1-C7, is also the most delicate in the sense that injuries at this level are the most dangerous.
+This region of the spinal cord, which is referred to by vertebral levels as C1-C7, is also the most sensitive in the sense that injuries at this level are the most life-threatening.
 The vertebrae in this region, atlas C1 and axis C2 , support your skull, allow you to turn and move your head, and protect your spinal cord.

 C1 and C2 Spinal Cord Injury Symptoms